Simulations of Nanocrystalline Iron Formation under High Shear Strain: Introduction

 Other factors can also influence grain refinement, such as the number and distribution of precipitates within the material \cite{STARINK20095796, LIU12, BORODACHENKOVA2015150}, as well as the presence of twinning deformation \cite{LUO2019157, Wenqian}.
 Isik \textit{et al.} \cite{MuratIsik2016M2016052} observed a grain subdivision and grain refinement through a deformation-induced martensitic phase transformation, from $\gamma \rightarrow \epsilon$ phase in Co-28Cr-6Mo alloy.

 Numerous computational methods have been employed to explore the mechanism of grain refinement through plastic shearing.
-Finite element analysis (FEA) has been used to understand how the HPT process can modify the samples \cite{Verleysen,Pereira2019MF201906,KIM2001617,YOON200832}.
-FEA simulations greatly depend on the constitutive model used during the simulation \cite{ZHANG2017175}.
-As such, the physics of a given FEA system are largely defined by the constitutive model, which may not allow other physical mechanisms of grain refinement to exist within the simulation, which in turn affects the observable deformation modes.
-Nevertheless, numerous FEA studies have been conducted that draw conclusions on possible grain refinement mechanisms under shear strain.
-Wei \textit{et al.} \cite{Wei12030351} investigated the mechanisms of grain refinement in single crystal Ni subjected to HPT, employing crystal plasticity finite element simulations.
-The results proposed the existence of two rotation modes that directly contributed to the formation of grain boundaries with high misorientations.
-Additionally, FEA simulations of high angle pressing (HAP) were conducted by Frydrych \textit{et al.} \cite{Frydrych_2018} to explore the mechanism of grain refinement in an already nanocrystalline face-centered cubic (FCC) material.
-This study confirmed that initial grain orientation was a major indicator of their susceptibility to further refinement.
+Finite element has been used to understand how the HPT process can modify the samples \cite{Verleysen,Pereira2019MF201906,KIM2001617,YOON200832}.
+Finite element analysis simulations greatly depend on the constitutive model used during the simulation \cite{ZHANG2017175}.
+As such, the physics of a given finite element system are defined by the constitutive model, which may not allow other physical mechanisms of grain refinement to exist within the simulation, which in turn affects the observable deformation modes.
+Nevertheless, numerous finite element studies have been conducted that draw conclusions on possible grain refinement mechanisms under shear strain.

+Wei \textit{et al.} \cite{Wei12030351} investigated the mechanisms of grain refinement in single crystal Ni subjected to high-pressure torsion, employing crystal plasticity finite element simulations.
+The results suggest the existence of two rotation modes that directly contributed to the formation of grain boundaries with high misorientations.
+Additionally, FEA simulations of high angle pressing were conducted by Frydrych \textit{et al.} \cite{Frydrych_2018} to explore the mechanism of grain refinement in an already nanocrystalline face-centered cubic material.
+This study confirmed that initial grain orientation was a major indicator of a grain's susceptibility to further refinement.
 The study showed that grains which had larger Taylor factors were more prone to refinement.
-A larger Taylor factor corresponds to greater plastic work done, when compared over the same range of slip \cite{MECKING1996465}.
+A larger Taylor factor corresponds to greater plastic work done, for a given slip range \cite{MECKING1996465}.
 The work of Frydrych \cite{Frydrych_2018} makes no further attempt to quantify the orientations, making it difficult to obtain exact lattice orientations that are more prone to refinement.